ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 For the examples below, the values are shown for CAN driver #1.

 -  :ref:`CAN_D1_UC_NODE<CAN_D1_UC_NODE>` - which is the node ID of the autopilot sending the commands to the ESCs so that there can be differentiation between multiple sources on the CAN bus
--  :ref:`CAN_D1_UC_ESC_BM<CAN_D1_UC_ESC_BM>` - bitmask that determines which autopilot servo/motor output signals are sent to the UAVCAN ESCs
+-  :ref:`CAN_D1_UC_ESC_BM<CAN_D1_UC_ESC_BM>` - bitmask that determines which autopilot servo/motor output signals are sent to the DroneCAN ESCs

 ESC setup using CLI
 ===================

-Each ESC must go through a one-time manual setup using an `FTDI cable <http://store.jdrones.com/cable_ftdi_6pin_5v_p/cblftdi5v6p.htm>`__ to define its UAVCAN Node Id and motor number.
+Each ESC must go through a one-time manual setup using an `FTDI cable <http://store.jdrones.com/cable_ftdi_6pin_5v_p/cblftdi5v6p.htm>`__ to define its DroneCAN Node Id and motor number.
 In future versions of ArduPilot this will be replaced with a setup procedure using the mission planner (and other GCSs).